pondichys/linux-containers-intro/linux-container-intro-slides.md

 ## The hype about Linux containers

 - The way we develop software is evolving.

-- Before (can still be current for some of us :wink: )
+- Before (can still be current for some of us ...)
   - Monolithic application
   - Long development cycle (waterfall methodology)
   - Vertical scaling focused (add CPU, memory and disks aka run on a beefier hardware)